'1984' and 19 other dystopian novels that predicted the future

 - Date published: 1990

 David Brin’s work is famous in science fiction circles for accurately predicting the future.
-His 1990 novel, “Earth,” depicts what the world looks like in 2040 and anticipated so many of today’s trends that there’s an entire wiki dedicated to documenting what Brin correctly forecasted.
+His 1990 novel, “Earth,” depicts what the world looks like in 2040 and anticipated so many of today’s trends that there’s an entire wiki dedicated to documenting what Brin correctly forecast.
 Among the things “Earth” got right: the levees breaking on the Mississippi (as they did during Hurricane Katrina), global warming and sea levels rising, and the universal use of the internet.

 - Author: Isaac Asimov